'Mot' is once again last coach standing in Duplin

 It goes without saying, any win, any day, any way over East Duplin is a reason to feel confident.

 “No one knows how to beat us better than East Duplin,” Mot said.
-“Before we moved here from Alabama, my wife (Dr. Perry Motsinger) told me to get a job here so I could compete against coach Holley,” Mot said.
+“Before we moved here from Alabama, my wife (Dr. Perry Motsinger) told me to get a job here so I could coach with coach Holley,” Mot said.

 Mot said advancing to play a day after Thanksgiving is always a goal at WRH.